-5.2.2 Sacrificial Landfill
+5.2.2 SACRIFICIAL LANDFILL

-Operationally, disposal to landfill will be possible.
+Operationally, disposal to landfill will be achievable but problematic.
 The dredged materials would require landing and drying in specially constructed facilities and would then require transport in sealed HGVs to an appropriate landfill site.
-There are limited sites available to take the material, and a full analysis of the contaminants in the material would be required by the operators before final acceptance.
+There are limited sites available to take these types of sediments, and a full analysis of the contaminants in the material would be required by the operators before final acceptance.

-Whilst small amounts of dredged material are sometimes disposed of to landfill, it is not common practice and Forth Ports would not have the security of controlling the disposal route.
+Whilst small amounts of dredged sediment material are sometimes disposed of to landfill, it is not common practice and Forth Ports would not have the security of controlling the disposal route.
 The public and agencies are likely to find this disposal acceptable, but there may be concerns relating to transport and Scotland's Zero Waste Plan (2010) which favours a reduction in the volume of material disposed by landfill (to 5% of all wastes by 2025).
+There would be a low risk of ecological disturbance.

-The requirement for transport will result in some safety and public health risks and interference with legitimate activities and there is low risk of ecological disturbance.
-There would be an increase in traffic volume due to HGV movements.
+The requirement for transport will result in some safety and public health risks and interference with other activities due to an increase in HGV traffic volumes, along with elevated emission to air.
 The costs of this option would be high due to the requirement for construction of a landing and storage facility, a drying facility and transport costs.

-5.2.3 Other Disposal Options and Reuse
+5.2.3 OTHER DISPOSAL OPTIONS AND REUSE

-Operationally the option to supply the dredged material for other purposes such as brick making would be possible but there would be difficulties associated with the requirement to land, store, dry and transport the material leading to high capital and operational costs.
-Forth Ports would have limited control over the option and it is not common practice to use marine dredged material for these purposes.
-It is likely to be viewed as an attractive option by the public and agencies and no legislative issues are anticipated.
-Environmental and public health and safety concerns associated with this option are linked to transport of the materials, and are anticipated to be minimal.
+Operationally the option to supply the dredged material for other purposes such as brick making, construction aggregates and topsoil would be possible but there would be difficulties associated with the requirement to land, store, dry and transport the material.
+Forth Ports would have limited control over the option and it is not common practice to use marine maintenance dredged material for these purposes.
+It is likely to be viewed as an attractive option by the public and agencies and few legislative issues are anticipated.

+Environmental and public health and safety concerns associated with this option are linked to transport of the materials and are anticipated to be low.
 There will be no significant impact on amenity and little interference with other legitimate users other than road users.

-The mineralogical composition and salinity of the material limit its suitability for use for brick making, as concrete aggregate or in top soil production as it would require treatment to desalinate and decontaminate the material.
+The mineralogical composition and salinity of the material limit its suitability for use for brick making, as concrete aggregate or in topsoil production as it would require treatment to desalinate and decontaminate the material.